bcgov/von-network/README.md

 #### Write new did for seed

 The node pool can have a trust anchor write a did for you — available in the UI.

+## Running a Complete Provisional VON Network

+A "complete" provisional VON Network consists of the following components;
+- A Provisional Ledger Node Pool; [von-network](https://github.com/bcgov/von-network)
+- An instance of TheOrgBook; [TheOrgBook](https://github.com/bcgov/TheOrgBook)
+- And a set of Issuer Services; [Permitify](https://github.com/bcgov/permitify)

+Refer to the docker compose documentation in each of the projects for specific details.

+### Quick Start Guide

+A [Quick Start Guide](https://github.com/bcgov/TheOrgBook/tree/master/docker#quick-start-guide) can be found in the [bcgov/TheOrgBook](https://github.com/bcgov/TheOrgBook) repository.